Archive for August, 2010

 By the way, This is the tutorial I want to achive, from benzedrine.cx.

-budi wijaya, openbsd logo, openbsd kvm slow, openbsd kvm, kvm openbsd, ubuntu kvm openbsd, openbsd on kvm, kvm-84, KVM 84, kvm freebsd slow
+budi wijaya, openbsd logo, kvm openbsd, openbsd kvm slow, openbsd kvm, ubuntu kvm openbsd, openbsd on kvm, kvm-84, KVM 84, kvm install openbsd